Is there a good cop/bad cop in your house?

 Back-Up Those Beliefs

-If there is something you really clash on, and you are sticking to your guns, then back up your beliefs.
-Some beliefs become even stronger when challenged, so it’s important to not be deaf to your partner’s concerns or opinions.
+If you really clash on something, and you are sticking to your guns, then back up your beliefs.
+Some beliefs become even stronger when challenged, so it’s important not to be deaf to your partner’s concerns or opinions.

 If there is research to be done to make your point stronger, then do it.

-If you do present your point of view with a few points that you have found, it is still important to listen to your partner’s reply.
-Don’t turn up to the table armed with five folders worth of reasons why your opinion is the better one, approach cautiously.
+If you present your point of view with a few points that you have found, it is still important to listen to your partner’s reply.
+Don’t turn up to the table armed with five folders worth reasons why your opinion is the better one.
+Approach cautiously.

-Offer factual information and see if you can come to some sort of compromise.
+Offer factual information and see if you can come to some compromise.

 Conclusion – Peace, Joy, and Harmony

 Everybody wants to live in peace.
-We cannot avoid some clashes in life and we aren’t supposed to agree on everything.
-What matters when it comes to family life, is being able to find the balance between standing up for what you believing in, and respecting other people’s opinions.
+We cannot avoid some clashes in life, and we aren’t supposed to agree on everything.
+What matters when it comes to family life is finding the balance between standing up for what you believe in and respecting other people’s opinions.

 Remember, your kids are watching!